consumer awareness

 Consumer Exploitation

 Consumer exploitation is the critical situation in which a consumer is cheated/given false information.
-More often, by the sellers, middle men or the producers.
+More often, the sellers, middle men or the producers.
 They manipulate the market in many ways.
 Since they have huge wealth and power.

 Ways of Consumer exploitation